-Approved by the FDA for the treatment and prevention of Carnitine shortage in people with kidney disease.
+L Carnitine plus Coenzyme Q10 combined are approved by the FDA for the treatment and prevention of Carnitine shortage in people with kidney disease.
 Good for heart failure, chest pain, high thyroid hormone levels, heart inflammation and Male infertility.

 Not recommended for pregnant women, could make an underactive thyroid worse.